-To expedite the permitting process on private and federally-owned lands, the Canyonlands Research Center has created this advise page.
+To expedite the permitting process on private and federally-owned lands, the Canyonlands Research Center has created this advice page.
 Please understand that final permitting is subject to each agency or field office.

 Canyonlands Research Center